TedHusted/awake/awake.md/awake.md

 As Idisi speaks, the hologram illustrates their words in a seamless animation.
 A grey with a long life span is excited.
 Then she is unable to bear an offspring to term.
 The excitement turns to depression.

-Idisi: The Vanir came to Terra and created Elysium to protect the Terrans from the Anunnaki.
+Idisi: The Vanir came to Terra and established the colony to protect the Terrans from the Anunnaki.
 We negotiated a treaty with the reptoids so that the Terrans were not used as slave labor.
 As cloning became problematic, the Vanir looked for solutions in the Terran DNA.
 Eventually, we found a way to create a Vanir-Terran hybrid that can bring the embryos to term.

 The hologram shifts to show a Vanir playground circled with benches.
 Several hybrids are sitting on the benches.
 They are chatting with each other while the offspring play.